GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Integration of Gutenberg blocks into the GraphQL schema

+_This integration is heavily based on <a href="https://github.com/Automattic/vip-block-data-api/" target="_blank">`Automattic/vip-block-data-api`</a>.
+My deepest gratitude to this project's contributors, as their contribution has also benefitted this plugin. ❤️_

 ## Browse "Additional Documentation" when editing a Schema Configuration

 Documentation for additional features in the Gato GraphQL can now be browsed when editing a Schema Configuration CPT, on the editor's sidebar: